 The windfarm will consist of 103 turbines and be up to 457MW capacity.

 Up to 12 new quarries will be required to supply aggregate for the project.
 3 of the quarries will be over 2 hectares (200 x 100m) in size.
 Most of the others are over 1 hectare each.

 A converter station to convert AC current to DC current is required before electricity can be transmitted to the Scottish Mainland via an interconnector cable.

 A local petition to Shetland councillors in June 2009 raised over 3474 signatures.

 Council organised community planning hearings averaged out at 75% opposition

-Official planning objections to ECU: 2736
+Official planning objections: 2736

 Expressions of support: 1114

 Over 85% of all respondents gave a Shetland address.